Meet Our 2019 Grant Recipients

 We have expanded funding opportunities to include programs that offer preventive strategies and/or proactive initiatives in one or more of the following areas: Education, Basic Needs & Healthy Lifestyles, Increasing Financial Stability and Opportunity.

 Raising a child shouldn’t keep young mothers from achieving their academic goals.
-The Vivian Winston Scholarship awards funds, historically ranging from $1,000-$3,000, to assist mothers attending Eastern Washington University or the Community Colleges of Spokane with tuition and child care.
+The Vivian Winston Scholarship awards funds, historically ranging from $1,500-$4,000, to assist mothers attending Eastern Washington University, Gonzaga University, Washington State University: Spokane, Whitworth University, Spokane Community College, and Spokane Falls Community College with tuition and child care.

 What We Do